MatthewReid854/reliability/docs/How does Least Squares Estimation work.rst

 4. Convert the parameters of the fitted line to the parameters of the probability distribution using the inverse transform for the CDF (the reverse of step 2).

 This algorithm is best explained with an example.
 For this example we will use least squares estimation to fit a Weibull Distribution to the following dataset x = [25, 43, 53, 65, 76, 86, 95, 115, 132, 150].
-We firstly need the plotting positions.
+We firstly need the `plotting positions <https://reliability.readthedocs.io/en/latest/How%20are%20the%20plotting%20positions%20calculated.html>`_.
 In Python this is done as:

 .. code:: python